Physics and Astronomy at Exeter has held Juno Champion status since 2018.

 Follow our blog for the latest news and initiatives from the group.

-Physics at Exeter was awarded Juno Champion status in 2018 after previously being awarded and renewing Practitioner status in 2013 and 2015 respectively.
+Physics at Exeter has held Juno Champion status since 2018 after being awarded Practitioner status in 2013.

 Project Juno is a scheme run by the Institute of Physics (IoP) which recognises good practice in relation to gender equality in Physics Departments.
 The aim is to promote an inclusive and equitable working culture within Physics and to tackle any practical, structural or cultural barriers faced by women within the department.
-There are four levels to the Juno process – Supporter, Practitioner, Champion and the Juno Excellence Programme and Award.
+There are three levels to the Juno process – Supporter, Practitioner and Champion.

 The Juno Principles